jakewhitton/notes/notes/6.828/master.md

   categories, but can also refer specifically to exceptions

 ## Tale of a keyboard interrupt
+- The kernel has all kinds of facilities for setting what kinds of interrupts it wants to handle and when
 - **driver** = some piece of kernel code that manages interactions with an I/O device
+    * Usually split into two conceptual parts
+        + **top** = the part of the driver that implements some syscall interface for that device
+        + **bottom** = the part of the driver that handles interrupts from that device
+        + Since the interrupts happen asynchrounously, some kind of synchronization scheme is necessary within the two halves of a driver
 - Hardware for supporting interrupts
     * **sstatus** = supervisor status register
     * **sie** = supervisor interrupt enable register